Fantasy Art Engine

 Distant shot.

+If the character is far away, the face lacks pixels.
 Use the "Face Restore" button (CodeFormer) to hallucinate high-res details onto the small face.

 ⚠️